sean915213/SGYSwiftJSON/README.md

 Serialization is supported via protocols and the use of Swift's `Mirror`.
 Any object passed to be serialized is checked for the following conditions:
  1. Conforms to `JSONProxyProvider` - The `jsonProxy` property of the object will be retrieved and passed through this same logic tree.
  2. Conforms to `JSONLeafRepresentable` - Objects adhering to this protocol can be represented as a JSON leaf object.
 I.e `NSString`, `NSNumber`, or `NSNull`.
 Beyond the 3 leaf values accepted the structs `String`, `Bool`, `Int`, `Float`, and `Double` conform to this protocol.
- 3. Is a `Date` -  If the object is an `Date` and does not conform to any of the above protocols then the *dateConversionBlock*, if provided, is used to convert to `JSONLeaf` or the property is skipped if no block exists.
+ 3. Is a `Date` -  If the object is an `Date` and does not conform to any of the above protocols then the *dateConversionBlock*, if provided, is used to convert to `JSONLeafValue` or the property is skipped if no block exists.
  4. Conforms to `SGYDictionaryReflection` - The object will be converted to a dictionary of strings keys and object values.
 The generic `Dictionary` and `NSDictionary` both adhere to this protocol.
  5. Conforms to `SGYCollectionReflection` - The object's contained elements will be converted and put into an array. `Array`, `NSArray`, and `Set` adhere to this protocol.
  6. None of the above - The object's property's and values will be enumerated using `Mirror` and converted to a dictionary.